Please add keywords into the search field and adjust the filters to see relevant results.

 Nicole holds an MSc in Sustainability Management from ESCP Business School and a BSc in Chemical Engineering from the University of Cape Town.

-Nicolle Konai is the Investment and Partnerships Manager for the Zero Emission Bus Rapid-deployment Accelerator (ZEBRA).
-She coordinates the programme’s effort to structure new commercial models in key Latin American cities and supports partners on finance aspects, as well as leads the investor engagement effort in the region by developing a strategy to mobilize capital for e-bus projects.
+Nicolle Konai is the Senior Finance Manager, Zero Emission Buses.
+She coordinates the programme’s effort to structure new commercial models in key Latin American cities and supports partners on finance aspects, as well as leads the investor engagement effort in the region by developing a strategy to mobilise capital for e-bus projects.

 Prior to joining C40, Nicolle worked in investment and portfolio management at the International Finance Corporation (IFC).
-She also worked at the World Bank and has experience in finance, operations, and capital mobilization.
+She also worked at the World Bank and has experience in finance, operations, and capital mobilisation.

 Based in São Paulo, Brazil, Nicolle holds a Master’s in Finance and Economics from FGV São Paulo and a Master’s in Public Administration from Columbia University (New York) and the University of Tokyo.

-Prior to joining C40, Nidhi served as the Development Associate for the Institute for Sustainable Communities where she helped lead their own efforts to secure federal, philanthropic and corporate funding to support local climate action in the US, China, India, Bangladesh, and the Mekong region.
-She started her career working as a congressional campaign fundraiser working with progressive and pro-climate candidates on their DC and national-level fundraising.
-Nidhi is also an Aspen Institute Future Climate Leader.
+Prior to her joining C40, Nidhi was the Development Associate for the Institute for Sustainable Communities, where she secured federal, philanthropic, and corporate funding to scale local climate action across the organisation’s global programs.
+She began her career as a congressional campaign fundraiser, driving DC and national-level fundraising for progressive, pro-climate candidates.

-She is a Jacksonville, FL native but is based in Arlington, Virginia where she will soon graduate with a Masters in Sustainable Urban Planning from George Washington University.
-She also holds a Bachelors in Environmental Studies and Global Development Studies from Mercer University.
+Originally from Jacksonville, FL, Nidhi is now based in Washington, D.C..
+She holds a Master’s in Sustainable Urban Planning from George Washington University and a Bachelor’s in Environmental Studies and Global Development Studies from Mercer University.